Curry powder is a blend of spices that come together to give a warm and robust flavor to whatever dish it is used in.

 The concept of “curry powder’” is actually a Bristish invention by the Indian spice merchants.
 It was an attempt to bring the flavor of Indian dishes that British colonists came to love home.

-In fact, the term “curry” is a British take on the Tamil word “Kari” which means ‘sauce’.
+In fact, the term “curry” is a British take on the Tamil word “kari” which refers to meat.

 From the British colonizers to American useage, the word curry has now become common to describe many types of seasoned dishes with South Asian origin.